weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 ![httpserver's output](/guides/images/aws-ecs/httpserver.png)

-Reload your browser to force the HTTP Server to refresh its Data Provider address list (generated randomly by `weavedns`), balancing the load between the EC2 instances.
+Reload your browser to force the HTTP Server to refresh its Data Provider address list, balancing the load between the EC2 instances.

 ## How Do Service Discovery and Load Balancing Work?

 Both the HTTP Server and the Data Producer containers are very simple.
-They were implemented with a few lines of bash, using mostly Netcat.
+They were implemented with a few lines of bash, using Netcat.

 Container `dataproducer`: